devyncm/PhotoSite/README.md

 # PhotoSite
-PHP/JavaScript-based Social network website that allows users to upload and comment photos and manage their account details within a MySQL database.
+Graduate class final project.
+Social networking website that lets users upload and comment on pictures.
+Users can manage their account details within the MySQL database.
+Accomplished with PHP, JavaScript, HTML, CSS, and Ajax.